RSCJacksonLab/landscapy/docs/cookbook/graph-construction/diffusion-semantics.md

 products before every matrix multiplication using O(n) marker storage.
 It raises an actionable `MemoryError` before either `max_diffusion_nnz` (default 50,000,000) or `max_diffusion_work` (default 1,000,000,000) would be exceeded.
-These are feasibility guards, not approximations: increasing them cannot change a result that already fits. `connectivity_threshold` cannot reduce intermediate work because thresholding remains post-kernel.
+These are feasibility guards, not approximations.
+Increasing them cannot change a result that already fits. `connectivity_threshold` cannot reduce intermediate work because thresholding remains post-kernel.